dannycastonguay/blog/_posts/2025-04-26-on-working-hard.md

 This principle applies to many things, such as love.

-When people say they’re no longer in love or they have commitment issues or they’re avoidant—it’s a choice.
+When people say they’re no longer in love or they have commitment issues or they’re avoidant.

+It’s a choice.

 Are you willing to work hard at love and being a good person, or are you a victim of your emotions?